 Northstar Digital Literacy Assessment

-- Fourteen online assessments are available to assess basic digital literacy skills.
-These are grouped in three main areas: Essential Computer Skills includes Basic Computer Use, Internet, Windows Operating System, Mac OS, and Email; Essential Software Skills includes Microsoft Word, Microsoft Excel, Microsoft PowerPoint, and Google.docs; Using Technology in Daily Life includes Information Literacy, Your Digital Footprint, Career Search, Social Media, and Supporting K12 Distance Learning.
+- Fifteen online assessments are available to assess basic digital literacy skills.
+These are grouped in three main areas: Essential Computer Skills includes Basic Computer Use, Internet, Windows Operating System, Mac OS, and Email; Essential Software Skills includes Microsoft Word, Microsoft Excel, Microsoft PowerPoint, and Google.docs; Using Technology in Daily Life includes Information Literacy, Your Digital Footprint, Career Search, Telehealth, Social Media, and Supporting K12 Distance Learning.

 - Comprehensive classroom curricula, which can also be used at a distance, are available for most modules.